 The NFOIC also administers the Knight FOI Litigation Fund, which offers financial support to defray costs and expenses in open government court cases.

 NFOIC and its coalition members advocate to remove obstacles at public institutions that block or hinder people from obtaining information that is rightfully theirs.
 Our goal is nothing short of ensuring everyone’s right to information, and advising public institutions about meeting their legal obligations in the most cost-efficient manner in accordance to their state open government laws.
 To do this, we:

 - Work to start up new, and support existing, citizen-driven Freedom of Information and First Amendment organizations.

-- Foster the open exchange of information through networking and an annual conference.
+- Foster the open exchange of information through networking at the annual National FOI Summit.

 - Counsel and educate appointed and elected public officials on their legal responsibilities around open government and transparency.